bl-engineer/homework13/README.md

 # Result Screenshots: E-Commerce Back End

-# Walktrough Video: E-Commerce Back End
+# 3 different Walktrough Video: E-Commerce Back End

 # Walktrough Video 1:
+a)- Demonstration of how to create the schema from the MySQL shell

+b)- Demonstration of how to seed the database from the command line

+c)- Demonstration of how to start the application’s server

-shows GET routes that returns all categories, all products, and all tags on POSTMAN
+d)- Showing GET routes that returns all categories, all products, and all tags on POSTMAN

 # Walktrough Video 2:
-shows GET routes that returns a single category, a single product, and a single tag on POSTMAN
+Showing GET routes that returns a single category, a single product, and a single tag on POSTMAN

 # Walktrough Video 3:
-shows the POST, PUT, and DELETE routes for categories, products and tags on POSTMAN
+Showing the POST, PUT, and DELETE routes for categories, products and tags on POSTMAN

 ---
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.